 Do You Have Account Minimums?

 In the beginning of your relationship with your financial advisor, it’s important that you have an open line of communication.
-Once you’ve established a solid plan, things can be more on autopilot, but you’ll still want to be keep in touch and have regular checkups.
-Find out if the communication will be proactive or reactive.
+Once you’ve established a solid plan, communication can be less frequent, but you’ll still want to be keep in touch and have regular checkups.
 How often is the advisor in touch with his or her typical client?
 How often should you plan to meet face to face or via conference call?
 Can you call or email whenever a question arises, or do you have to stick to a scheduled time?
 The answers to these questions will help you find an advisor that has a communication style that better suits your needs.

 What’s Your Succession Plan?